LivePersonInc/knowledge-center-archive/pages/documents/newAgentWorkspace/MessagingManagers/managers-all-connections-list.md

 ## Search and filter

-Agents and agent managers can search/filter conversations with the following parameters (note that the results will display according to the time frame selected in the header of the All Connections tab):
+Agents and agent managers can search/filter conversations with the following parameters (note that the results will display according to the time frame selected in the header of the All Conversations tab):
 * Keywords from transcripts
 * Duration of conversation
 * Agent